bact/spdx-3-model/model/AI/Classes/Prompt.md

 ## Summary

-Specifies the prompt content and its associated information.
+Specifies a prompt content and its associated information.

 ## Description

-Specifies the content of a prompt and its associated information.
+Specifies a prompt content and its associated information.

+A prompt is the input text or instruction given to an AI model to initiate and guide its generated output.

 The `contentIdentifier` property identifies the prompt's content(s).